The essentials list: TikTok star Chris Olsen shares his coffee essentials | CNN Underscored

 • Related: The best espresso machines we’ve tested

 No espresso machine?
-You should still use a frothing wand to stir up any milk-enhanced coffee. “it’s a really easy and cost-effective way to help make your drink your own,” he says.
+You should still use a frothing wand to stir up any milk-enhanced coffee.
+“It’s a really easy and cost-effective way to help make your drink your own,” he says.
 And here’s a free tip: “We’re seeing the rise of cold foam in coffee culture right now.”
 This little whip is USB rechargeable (no batteries!) and mixes things up with the click of a button.
-Comes with a travel case.
+It even comes with a travel case.

 Olsen is happy to put a lid on it.
 But he likes drinking his iced coffee with a straw — preferably an environmentally friendly one.
 “I like that bamboo straws are compostable once you stop using them and that’s important to me,” he says.
 And though he admits metal straws can have a metallic taste, “I don’t think bamboo adds anything when you drink from them.”
-(Speaking of Earthy goodness, he adds that Flight Fuel uses 100 percent carbon-neutral shipping partners.)
+(Speaking of eco goodness, he adds that Flight Fuel uses 100% carbon-neutral shipping partners.)

 Related: